OTF vs. TTF Font: What’s the Difference, and Which One’s Better?

 OTF vs TTF: When to Use Which Font Type

 However, TTF fonts can be more suitable for everyday document creation or web pages.
-They are especially beneficial for website copy, where text should be clear and legible, as it improves the user experience.
+They are especially beneficial for website copy, where text should be clear and legible to improve the user experience.

 Ultimately, the decision is up to you.
 Designers typically choose OTF fonts due to the variety of choices.
 Consider the specifications of your project and what you are looking for in a font.
 From there, you can decide which font type will be right.